pebble-dev/pebble-dev.github.io/howto.md

 ### I need to switch accounts, or I removed and reinstalled the Pebble app

 To sign out from the Rebble website, simply go to the [Your Account](https://auth.rebble.io/) and click the "Log out" button.
-Then simply re-login with the authen
+Then simply re-login with the authentication method used for the account you want to log into.

 To configure the Pebble app to use the account you just signed in to, go through [boot.rebble.io](https://boot.rebble.io/) again.